rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 parameters inside angle brackets between the function name and the parameter list.
 The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime.
-We’ll name the lifetime `'a`, and then add it to each reference, as shown in Listing 10-22:
+We’ll name the lifetime `'a` and then add it to each reference, as shown in Listing 10-22.

 <span class="filename">Filename: src/main.rs</span>